-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the City of Greer, should contact the office of Catrina Woodruff, Administrative Services Manager, at 864-479-0965 or City Administration at 864-848-5387 as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the City of Greer, should contact the office of Catrina Woodruff, ADA Coordinator, at 864-479-0965 or City Administration at 864-848-5387 as soon as possible but no later than 48 hours before the scheduled event.

-Complaints that a program, service, or activity of the City of Greer is not accessible to persons with disabilities should be directed to Catrina Woodruff, Administrative Services Manager, at 864-479-0965 or TTY at 864-968-7014.
+Complaints that a program, service, or activity of the City of Greer is not accessible to persons with disabilities should be directed to Catrina Woodruff, ADA Coordinator, at 864-479-0965 or TTY at 864-968-7014.

 The City of Greer will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.